Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - Like the idea of a tight community on campus and long-term job security

-The Navy option often attracts students who like tech, engineering, and operating complex systems.
-The Marine option often attracts students who want intense physical challenges and ground leadership roles.
+The Navy option usually attracts students interested in technology, engineering, and working with complex systems.
+The Marine option is often chosen by those who want tough physical challenges and leadership roles on the ground.

 NROTC Education Benefits